Cold Water Run #14131

 $29.00 – $499.00

-The steady sun of an early April sunrise lights this group of cowboys leading a herd of 500 running saddle horses plunging across a small, cold creek.
-The moment is bright, but thin snow lays from a sudden windy squall that had just come crashing through in the highly changeable weather.
+The steady sun of an early April sunrise lights this group of Colorado cowboys leading a running herd of 500 saddle horses plunging across a small, cold creek.
+The moment is in bright sunlight, but thin snow lays from a sudden windy squall that had just come crashing through in the highly changeable weather.
 Looking due west, the darkness of night has turned to deep, rich blue as it recedes across the Colorado sagebrush.

-The air and water are both frigid, but men and horses go right through at a run with hooves pounding and water flying high into the chill.
-There is no hesitation, this herd is on the move!
+The air and water are both frigid, but men and horses go right through at a run with hooves pounding and water flying high into the chill air.
+There is no hesitation, this horse herd is on the move!
 After these leaders splash by, the reflections in the smooth water will be completely broken and shattered as the rest of the running herd comes pounding across.

 This is one of the last operations to use horses to do the Spring round up.
-These days, four wheelers are generally considered far easier to keep and they never get tired.
-Each cowboy has at least two horses to use and switch out daily, and it’s some hard riding and hard work running herd.
+These days, four-wheelers are generally preferred a horse drive, being far easier to keep and they never get tired.
+Each cowboy generally has at least two horses to use and switch out daily, and it’s some hard riding and hard work running herd.
 It can also be some hard landings too, as I saw several of them get thrown off their mounts in the few days I spent with them!

 Up Next: Haiku #05609